uhhco/script-x-v2/README.md

-Go To Code .md to get code
+Go To Lodar.lua to get code